 (1) The nature and cost of the action required by a rule or an order issued under this chapter;

 (2) The overall financial resources of the public employer;

 (3) The number of persons employed by the public employer at the particular location where the action may be required;

 (4) The effect on expenses and resources or the impact otherwise of the action required upon the operations of the public employer at the location where the action may be required;

 (5) The overall size of the public employer with respect to the number of its public employees;

 (6) The number, type, and location of the public employer's operations, including the composition, structure, and functions of the work force of the public employer;

 (7) The geographic separateness, administrative, or fiscal relationship of the public employer's operations to the whole public employer.

-(D) A public employer's request for an exclusion on the basis of undue hardship must be in writing and include the following information:
+(D) A public employer's undue hardship exclusion request must be in writing and include the following information:

 (1) The name and address of the public employer and the name, title, and telephone number of a contact person for the employer in regard to the exclusion request;